agilogy/agilogy-blog/_drafts/pbt-shrinking-part2.md

 ## Conclusions

 1. Jordi can't explain shrinking in just 2 blog posts.
 He'll need like... what, 4 of them?
 More?
 In my defense I must say it is not a problem of the written language.
-When I talk I tend to spend hours to explain anything I'm passionate about, as well, as my unfortunate team colleagues already know.
-It _could be_ related to the English language; if that is the case I apologize, as I'm afraid I may be [smarter in catalan or spanish](https://www.youtube.com/watch?v=pltc5rtoskM).
+When I talk I tend to spend hours to explain anything I'm passionate about, as well.
+It _could be_ related to my (not so great) knowledge of the English language; if that is the case I apologize, as I'm afraid I may be [smarter in catalan or spanish](https://www.youtube.com/watch?v=pltc5rtoskM).
 2. Shrinking functions are promising... but this blog post leaves the reader with a sense of unsafety.
-Does all this effort worth it?
+Is all this effort worth it?
 Will we be able to use shrinking or even property based testing without spending lots of hours in doing so?
 Will the benefit overcome the costs?
-Many teams I worked with seemed to think they wouldn't until they started using property based testing with a proper shrinking infrastructure... and they loved it.
+Many teams I worked with weren't sure it wouldn't pay off until they started using property based testing with a proper shrinking infrastructure... and they loved it.
 So, please, keep reading this series.
 I'll try my best to keep writing them.
-3. If you were into some more seriousness in the conclusions I'm sorry to disapoint you.
+3. If you were expecting some more seriousness in the conclusions I'm sorry to disapoint you.
 I was in the mood for some more jokes.
 But please, do complain via Twitter.
-After all, you seem to be reading the last few words of the article, so you deserve my apologies.
+After all, you went far enough to be reading the last few words of the article, so you deserve my apologies.